O.C. and Stiggs: Reception

 The film received generally lackluster reviews.
-Dennis Schwartz, giving the film a C grade, described the film as an "incoherent, gross, and juvenile farce" while describing it as Altman's worst film.
+Janet Maslin of The New York Times, noting the belated release by MGM, called it a rambling film with less of the usual Altman quality but called it "certainly a lively, colorful satire" in terms of American artificiality.
 In an interview years later for the DVD of the film, Altman made a half-hearted defense of the film, describing it as a satire of teen sex comedies rather than being a straight comedy that the promotions advertised, giving credit to the cast and stating the mutual disagreements between him and the writers (Altman described the film in a different interview as one he made because he hated teenage films so much).

-In 2014, Apology Magazine published an article detailing the making of the film, and it was subsequently selected for inclusion in the Robert Altman Archives, which is housed at the University of Michigan.
+In 2014, Apology magazine published an article detailing the making of the film, and it was subsequently selected for inclusion in the Robert Altman Archives, which is housed at the University of Michigan.

 Legacy

 Alan Moore's comic characters D.R. and Quinch are a science fiction take on the magazine's O.C. and Stiggs characters.